jonssonmarcus/othello/README.md

 othello
 =======

-Android app for playing othello
+Android app for playing othello with friends or random people.